Architect: Ludwig Mies van der Rohe

 Address: 969 E. 60th St.

-Since 1965, the School of Social Service Administration (SSA) has been housed in one of Ludwig Mies van der Rohe’s most important civic and architectural contributions to the city of Chicago.
-The building, most notable for its enormous lobby and glass-paneled exterior, brings individuals inside and outside of the building together, truly evoking the school’s intellectual mission.
+Since 1965, the Crown Family School of Social Work, Policy, and Practice has been housed in one of Ludwig Mies van der Rohe’s most important civic and architectural contributions to the city of Chicago.
+The building, now named after the School's first dean, Edith Abbott, is most notable for its enormous lobby and glass-paneled exterior, brings individuals inside and outside of the building together, truly evoking the School’s intellectual mission.

 Horizontality and Visibility

-The building Mies designed for SSA is predictably low slung and transparent, making no attempt to adapt to its surroundings.
-In some ways, SSA benefits from the partial horizontality of the nearby Eero Saarinen Law School complex.
+The building Mies designed for the Crown Family School is predictably low slung and transparent, making no attempt to adapt to its surroundings.
+In some ways, Edith Abbott Hall benefits from the partial horizontality of the nearby Eero Saarinen Law School complex.

-Since 1919, the School of Social Service Administration has been accredited by the Council on Social Work Education, and has earned top spots on both domestic and international social work graduate school lists.
-SSA distinguishes its casework curriculum, 37 accomplished faculty members, highly lauded masters and doctoral degree programs, and network of programs, institutes, and centers.
+Since 1919, the Crown Family School of Social Work, Policy, and Practice has been accredited by the Council on Social Work Education, and has earned top spots on both domestic and international social work graduate school lists.
+The School is distinguished by its casework curriculum, accomplished faculty members, highly lauded masters and doctoral degree programs, as well as its network of programs, institute, and centers.